PHXA/nginx_php_docker/README.md

 # nginx_php_docker
-Dockerfile of nginx and php
+Dockerfile to build image of nginx and php for laravel